 After you incorporate in Missouri, the Corporations Division will issue you a Certificate of Incorporation, officially recognizing the formation of your new Missouri corporation.
 But there is more housekeeping still to address.
 A Missouri corporation must file for a federal Employer Identification Number (EIN).
 An EIN is obtained through the Internal Revenue Service (IRS) and can be applied for online.

-You will need to write corporate Bylaws, the governing document that outlines the ownership of your corporation and its operational structure.
+Write corporate Bylaws.
+This is a governing document that outlines the ownership of your corporation and its operational structure.
 In your Bylaws, you will determine the initial shareholders and their shares of stock, as well as the initial Board of Directors and corporate officers (President, Secretary, etc.).

-To process monetary transactions for your Missouri corporation, you will need a business bank account.
-You can open an account at any bank branch, but you should contact the bank in advance to determine what paperwork they will need.
-It is likely the bank will want copies of your Articles of Incorporation, Bylaws, and an initial resolution authorizing the opening of an account.
+Open a separate bank account for your business.
+You can open an account at any bank branch, but you should contact the bank in advance to determine what paperwork they need.
+More than likely the bank will want copies of your Articles of Incorporation, Bylaws, and an initial resolution authorizing opening the account.

 Why You Should Incorporate in Missouri